github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ### Understanding billing

 Larger runners are billed differently to the standard runners.
-For more information, see "[Per-minute rates for hosted runners](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-hosted-runners)".
+For more information, see "[Per-minute rates for larger runners](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-larger-runners)".

 ## Adding a larger runner to an enterprise

 You can add larger runners to an enterprise, where they can be assigned to multiple organizations.
 The organization admins can then control which repositories can use it.
-To add a self-hosted runner to an enterprise, you must be an enterprise owner.
+To add a larger runner to an enterprise, you must be an enterprise owner.

 You'll be able to choose an operating system and a hardware configuration from the list of available options.
 When new instances of this runner are deployed through autoscaling, they will use the same operating system and hardware configuration you've defined here.